 Thrive Market has their own brand of cassava flour that I've used it in many recipes (baking and cooking) without issues.
 Thrive Market is a company I feel really good about supporting.
 If you don't have a Thrive Market subscription, click here to check it out.

-For the sauce in this recipe, I used Cucina Antica Sauce.
+For sauce to accompany this recipe, I used Cucina Antica Sauce.
 It has the Whole30 approved stamp of approval, so you know not only does it have no sugar or soybean oil, and the ingredients are all clean and completely real foods.

 Instructions